Shankill Road: History

 The area expanded greatly in the mid to late 19th century with the growth of the linen industry.
 Many of the streets in the Shankill area, such as Leopold Street, Cambrai Street and Brussels Street, were named after places and people connected with Belgium or Flanders, where the flax from which the linen was woven was grown.
 The linen industry, along with others that had previously been successful in the area, declined in the mid-20th century leading to high unemployment levels.
-The Harland and Wolff shipyard was also a traditional employer for the area, and it too has seen its workforce numbers decline in recent years.
+The Harland & Wolff shipyard was also a traditional employer for the area, and it too has seen its workforce numbers decline in recent years.

 The area was also a regular scene of rioting in the nineteenth century, often of a sectarian nature after Irish Catholic areas on the Falls Road and Ardoyne emerged along with the city's prosperity.
 One such riot occurred on 9 June 1886 following the defeat of the Government of Ireland Bill 1886, when a crowd of around 2,000 locals clashed with the Royal Irish Constabulary (RIC) who were attempting to stop the mob from looting a liquor store.
 Local law enforcement officers had to barricade themselves in Bower's Hill barracks where a long siege followed.
 Bower's Hill was a name applied to the area of the road between Agnes Street and Crimea Street.

 The West Belfast Division of the original Ulster Volunteer Force organised on the Shankill and drilled in Glencairn and some of its members saw service in the First World War with the 36th (Ulster) Division.
 A garden of remembrance beside the Shankill Graveyard and a mural on Conway Street commemorate those who fought in the war.
 Recruitment was also high during the Second World War and that conflict saw damage occur to the Shankill Road as part of the Belfast Blitz when a Luftwaffe bomb hit a shelter on Percy Street, killing many people.
 The site of the destruction was visited by the Duke and Duchess of Gloucester soon after the attack.